DaveCaulfield/Zapp/README.md

 # Features

 The zapp game is designed to be a fun game to play for all ages.
 It is designed to be as intuitive as as possible for the user in both navigating and playing the game.
-The theme is that of an classic shoot `em up video arcade game set in space and aims to bring the look, feel and sounds of a classic arcade game to the user.
+The theme is that of a classic shoot `em up video arcade game set in space and aims to bring the look, feel and sounds of a classic arcade game to the user.

 ## Existing Features